andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d03ama_domain_problem_modeling_erds/lesson_plan.md

 - explain how a DBMS, a database and SQL relate to own another
 - Describe the basic parts of a schema(using ERD's), entities and attributes

 #### Mechanics
-- Use ERD's for domain/database modeling
+- Create ERD's for domain/database modeling

 #### Connection to Big Goal
 Saving state is one of the fundamentals of programming.
 Important for students to understand the concepts of domain modeling.

 #### Opening Framing
 Where are we now?
 We've done some basic ruby programming.
 We've learned about object oriented programming and learned a whole bunch of methods, But we don't have a way to persist our data.
-We need a way to save state. ( 5m)
+We need a way to save state.
+(5m)

 *For the morning lesson we'll be doing a whole lot of talking and conceptualizing databases as a discussion*

+## Domain Modeling (30m)
+- When we talk about a problem or domain, we should start thinking in terms of nouns and verbs.
+The verbs are the methods in the program and the nouns are the objects of the program.

-### Turn and talk to your neighbor
+### Turn and talk to your neighbor(10m)
 - communicate with your partner some examples of applications that they use, that utilize a database.
 - write students examples on whiteboard
-  - pick a couple to extrapolate and prod students about attributes and entities
+  - pick a couple to extrapolate and prod students about entities and attributes

-##### what are entities and attributes
+#### what are entities and attributes (3m)
 The long and short of it.
 Entities are a table in your database.
-And attributes are the pieces of data that are attached to individual elements of entities.
+And attributes are the pieces of data that are attached to individual elements of entities or tables.

 Visualize it as a person.
 Maybe a person named "Bob" would be an individual element of the people table in your database.
 And bob's attributes would be his age, name, and whatever else you want.

-##### what is a relationship?
+#### what is a relationship?
+(15m)
+- what do you guys think a relationship between entities are?(instructor led discussion 5m)
 - A relationship creates a connection between entities that allows us to take an item from our database and retrieve items that are related to it

   - start talking about different relationships between entities